robenkleene/development-references/unity/unity-navigation.md

 ### Tips

-- Select an object and hit `F` to center it and rotate around it with `⌥drag`.
+- Select an object and hit `F` (or double-click it in the hierarchy) to center it and rotate around it with `⌥drag`.

 ### Arrow Keys